PhiSpindler/FullStackChallengeFrontend/README.md

 ## Running the app

- - Install Dependiecies with `npm install`
+ - Install Dependencies with `npm install`
  - Run the Angular Server with `npm start`
  - Open the browser on [http://localhost:4200](http://localhost:4200/)